-The Pharmacy Technician I, Research is responsible for providing technical support to research pharmacy operations under the supervision of a licensed pharmacist.
+The Pharmacy Technician II, Research is responsible for providing technical support to research pharmacy operations under the supervision of a licensed pharmacist.??
+The Pharmacy Technician II, Research will staff in pharmacy locations/areas as required.

 Located in Boston and the surrounding communities, Dana-Farber Cancer Institute is a leader in life changing breakthroughs in cancer research and patient care.
 We are united in our mission of conquering cancer, HIV/AIDS and related diseases.
 We strive to create an inclusive, diverse, and equitable environment where we provide compassionate and comprehensive care to patients of all backgrounds, and design programs to promote public health particularly among high-risk and underserved populations.
 We conduct groundbreaking research that advances treatment, we educate tomorrow's physician/researchers, and we work with amazing partners, including other Harvard Medical School-affiliated hospitals.